GwenaelGabard/Guidelines/README.md

 set(gca, 'LineWidth', 1, 'FontSize', 13);
 set(get(gca, 'Children'), 'LineWidth', 1.5);
 ```
-In python you can adjust the default settings of `matplotlib` as follows:
+In Python you can adjust the default settings of `matplotlib` as follows:
 ```python
 import numpy as np
 import matplotlib as mpl